Steven M. Lindholm, P.E., P.M.P.

 - Photovoltaic systems assessment

-Mr. Lindholm is a licensed engineer in Arizona, California, Florida, Hawaii, Louisiana, Mississippi, Nevada, Oregon, Texas, Virginia and Washington.
+Mr. Lindholm is a licensed engineer in Alaska, Arizona, California, Commonwealth of Virginia, Florida, Hawaii, Louisiana, Mississippi, Nevada, Oregon, Texas, Utah, Washington, and Wisconsin.

 Mr. Lindholm holds certification as a Project Management Professional from the Project Management Institute.